fern-api/fern/README.md

 ### 🌿 Client libraries & SDKs

 Whether you call them client libraries, SDKs, bindings, or wrappers, Fern generates idiomatic SDKs you can use to interact with your APIs.
-This makes it trivial to keep your SDKs in sync with your backend, and eliminates the need to write the SDKs manually.
+This makes it trivial to keep your SDKs in sync with your backend and eliminates the need to write the SDKs manually.

 Currently, the following languages are supported: